JMoneyGU/GU_Deck_Tracker/README.md

 # Gods Unchained Deck Tracker

 This Python program will allow you to know what cards are left in your deck!
 *Note that this is still under construction.
-I am planning to add features (such as saving decks) and working out bugs (i.e. cards shuffled into your opponnent's deck).*
+I am planning to add features (such as saving decks and reimplementing the shuffling feature) and working out bugs.*

-**Known Bugs**

-- Cards shuffled into your opponents deck will appear as if they were shuffled into your deck instead
-- Choose One Cards (Like Canopy Barage) will shuffle
-- Weapons sometimes go into your deck when played